There's a lot to consider when searching for the best monitor for racing games, particularly when you start to delve deep into the specs.

-Although a TV may be the go-to option for many racers out there, opting for a powerful gaming monitor instead is something we'd recommend, particularly if you're playing the latest title like F1 22 on a next-gen console.
+Although a TV may be the go-to option for many racers out there, opting for a powerful gaming monitor instead is something we'd recommend, particularly if you're playing the latest games, like the upcoming F1 23 title, on a next-gen console.

-That's because you can usually get high refresh rates and lower response times when looking at some of the best gaming monitors around, which should help your display keep up with the immense speeds of the racing action.
+That's because you can usually get high refresh rates and lower response times using a monitor, which should help your display keep up with the immense speeds of the racing action.

 We'd also recommend something with at least a 4K resolution to showcase your favourite racing titles in the best quality possible for a more immersive and realistic experience.